krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     in :ref:`Encryption_types` in :ref:`kdc.conf(5)`) will be filtered out of the lists **default_tgs_enctypes**,
     **default_tkt_enctypes**, and **permitted_enctypes**.
 The default
-    value for this tag is false, which may cause authentication failures in existing Kerberos infrastructures that do not support strong crypto.
-Users in affected environments should set this tag to true until their infrastructure adopts stronger ciphers.
+    value for this tag is false.

 **canonicalize**
     If this flag is set to true, initial ticket requests to the KDC